mbloch/mapshaper/docs/development/label-tool-design.md

 #### Where the width comes from

 `W` cannot be computed from the data.
-It takes a renderer with the font in hand, which the GUI has and export does not — the same asymmetry the path-fit check runs into, and so the same source: `svg-label-metrics.mjs`, which the next section is about.
+It takes something with the font in hand — a renderer in the GUI, the font file itself in Node — the same asymmetry the path-fit check runs into, and so the same source: `svg-label-metrics.mjs`, which the next section is about.
+Below is how the GUI answers it; "Font metrics outside the browser" is how Node does.

 `gui-label-measure.mjs` does the measuring, and it measures a *record* rather than a label on the map.
 The width is usually wanted for a label as it is about